What Is A Consolidated Financial Statement?

 source: Colgate SEC Filings

-- Usually, investors need to do ratio analysis to understand how a company is doing.
-But in the case of the consolidated balance sheet, the inventory ratios and receivables ratios don’t seem to matter much in consolidated statements.
+- Usually, investors need to do a ratio analysisRatio AnalysisRatio analysis is the quantitative interpretation of the company's financial performance.
+It provides valuable information about the organization's profitability, solvency, operational efficiency and liquidity positions as represented by the financial statements. to understand how a company is doing.
+But in the case of the consolidated balance sheet, the inventory ratios and receivables turnover ratios don’t seem to matter much in consolidated statements.